 Charco La Laja is a breathtaking wonder of nature by San Juan de la Rambla on the Tenerife Northwest coast.
 Picturesque serpentine stone stairs provide easy access, although not for wheel chairs.

-This ocean Charco that looks like a lagune nests deep down below a rocky outskirt of San Juan de la Rambla by the Atlantic Sea.
-Its often ferrocious tidal waves have molded it over time.
+This ocean Charco that looks like a Lagune nests deep down below a rocky outskirt about fifteen minutes by car from Puerto de la Cruz by the Atlantic Ocean.
+Its often ferocious tidal waves have molded this natural rock pool over time.
 It's now a coastal jewel that resembles a turquoise gemstone.
 An astounding color for an early 2019 Winter afternoon on January 16.